Strong Chest, Safe Shoulders

 Things to Keep in Mind

 There are many ways to work around an injury, but the most efficient way is to ensure that an injury never happens in the first place.
-The only truth about weight lifting is that you must find what works for you and do it continually, and do it with confidence.
+You must find what works for you and do it continually, and do it with confidence.
 Each of our journey to health is different, and you must embrace your own path.
 For some that means a heavy barbell bench press, for others that might mean a different variation of pressing.